 Touch on some bigger goals that you talked about before camp.
 It might be about trying new things, supporting new friends, relaxing and having fun, encouraging others, or giving people second chances.
 These are great reminders that in addition to canoeing, biking, and swimming, camp offers many “big” and growth-filled opportunities.

 Children do not need to receive letters every day, so please do not put that pressure upon yourself.
 Two or three good, genuine, positive letters are better than a rushed letter every day.
-Remember: If you would like your camper to have a letter on the first full day of camp, you will need to mail it a few days before camp begins (or bring it to Opening Day and give it to Jane or Fayssoux at check-in).
+Remember: If you would like your camper to have a letter on the first full day of camp, you will need to mail it a few days before camp begins (or bring it on opening day).

 All mail to campers should be addressed like this: